 We all have an important role to play when it comes to tackling fly-tipping.
 Find out about your responsibilities as a resident and the services we offer to help reduce fly-tipping.

-You can also report issues such as abandoned vehicles, graffiti, dog fouling, and road and pavement problems through the Love Clean Streets website or app.
+You can also report issues such as abandoned vehicles, graffiti, dog fouling or road and pavement problems through the Love Clean Streets website or app.

 Getting rid of unwanted items

 If you need to get rid of unwanted household items, such as old furniture, make sure you do so legally.
-It is illegal to leave unwanted items or rubbish on the street or in other public places.
+It's illegal to leave unwanted items or rubbish on the street or in other public places.
 You will face an on-the-spot £400 fine and risk further enforcement action.

-- Arrange a large items collection from the Council
+- arrange a bulky waste item collection from the Council

-- Find a new home for your furniture online through websites such as Gumtree or Freecycle.
+- find a new home for your furniture online through websites such as Facebook Marketplace, Gumtree or Freecycle